VasanthaPriyaR/Travelers/README.md

 # Travelers
-Base model- Preprocessed and model was created with a training data Final model- Tested on new data
+#Base model- Preprocessed and model was created with a training data
+#Encoded few categorical variables with woe
+#Final model- Tested on new data